Azure/draft-classic/docs/getting-started.md

 EOF
 ```

-## Prow Up(grade)
+## Draft Up(grade)

-Now if we watch the terminal that we initially called `prow up --watch` with, Prow will notice that there were changes made locally and call `prow up` again.
-Prow then determines that the Helm release already exists and will perform a `helm upgrade` rather than attempting another `helm install`:
+Now if we watch the terminal that we initially called `draft up --watch` with, Draft will notice that there were changes made locally and call `draft up` again.
+Draft then determines that the Helm release already exists and will perform a `helm upgrade` rather than attempting another `helm install`:

 ```shell
 --> Building Dockerfile